neonevm/neon-evm.docs/docs/proxy/url_table.md

 Semantic meaning of table columns:
+  * `Network (Chain ID)` — Solana network and its identifier.
+The network determines what the RPC URL proxy can be used.
   * `RPC URL` — address for interacting with the required proxy.
-Solana network determines what the RPC URL should be.
-  * `Operator name` — Operator providing the proxy.
+  * `Operator name` — operator name providing the proxy.